A History of Excellence

 In 2013, the 25th anniversary of Responsible Care in the United States, ACC launched an enhanced Responsible Care that strengthens industry’s commitment to the safety of its products and manufacturing process, and includes new operational energy efficiency and performance measurements.

 The Responsible Care Milestones Timeline highlights significant milestones in Responsible Care since it was enacted in Canada in 1984 and adopted in the United States in 1998.

 Participation in Responsible Care is a condition of membership for ACC members and Responsible Care Partner companies, all of which have made CEO-level commitments to uphold the program elements.
 The Responsible Care Guiding Principles are at the heart of the Responsible Care commitment—through these principles, members and Partners pledge to improve EHS&S performance for facilities, processes and products throughout the entire operating system.

 Companies also are committed to open and transparent reporting and submit annual data on their progress toward meeting performance measure goals.
 This information is made publicly available on this website.

-- Responsible Care is a global initiative that began in Canada in 1984 and is practiced today by 57 national and regional associations in 65 economies around the world.
+- Responsible Care is a global initiative that began in Canada in 1984 and is practiced today by 57 national and regional associations more than 60 economies around the world.

 - Responsible Care companies are committed to worker safety.
-They are five times safer than the average of the U.S. manufacturing sector as a whole, and nearly three times as safe as the business of chemistry overall.
+They are nearly six times safer than the average of the U.S. manufacturing sector as a whole, and three times as safe as the business of chemistry overall.

 » view all statistics from the Responsible Care fact sheet